sharasolns/sh-frontend/docs/guide/helpers/shapi/README.md

 - Example: `users`
 - Details:

-    This is the backend enpoint for the GET request
+    This is the backend endpoint for the GET request
 ##### `data`

 - Type: `object`